VertNet/dedupe/Development notes.md

 - Email must be sent in the querystring, parameter `email`
 - Name of the ID field should be sent in the querystring, parameter `id`
 - Fields for partial duplicates will be sent in the querystring, parameter `fields`
-- `Content-Type` and file extension will be used to determine file format, in that order.
+- `Content-Type` will be used to determine file format, in that order.
 [See table below](#file-extensions-and-content-type-values) for examples.
 - Each request will operate in its own `namespace`
 - Full duplicates will be checked with `md5` hashes